ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

       foo.test.
 86400        IN      NS      ns2.foo.test.

       ;; ADDITIONAL SECTION:
       ns1.foo.test.
-86400        IN      A       192.0.1.1
+86400        IN      A       192.0.2.1
       ns2.foo.test.
+86400        IN      A       2001:db8::2:2

+Andrews, et al.           Expires 25 March 2022                 [Page 3]

+Internet-DraftGlue In DNS Referral Responses Is Not OptionSeptember 2021

+2.2.
+Sibling Glue

+   Sibling glue are glue records that are not contained in the delegated zone itself, but in another delegated zone from the same parent.
+In many cases, these are not strictly required for resolution, since the resolver can make follow-on queries to the same zone to resolve the nameserver addresses after following the referral to the sibling zone.
+However, most nameserver implementations today provide them as an optimization to obviate the need for extra traffic from iterative resolvers.

+   Here the delegating zone "test" contains 2 sub-delegations for the subzones "bar.test" and "foo.test":

+      bar.test.
+86400   IN NS      ns1.bar.test.
+      bar.test.
+86400   IN NS      ns2.bar.test.
+      ns1.bar.test.
+86400   IN A       192.0.2.1
+      ns2.bar.test.
+86400   IN A       2001:db8::2:2

+      foo.test.
+86400   IN NS      ns1.bar.test.
+      foo.test.
+86400   IN NS      ns2.bar.test.

+   A referral response from "test" for "foo.test" with sibling glue looks like this:

+      ;; QUESTION SECTION:
+      ;www.foo.test.
+IN      A

+      ;; AUTHORITY SECTION:
+      foo.test.
+86400        IN      NS      ns1.bar.test.
+      foo.test.
+86400        IN      NS      ns2.bar.test.

+      ;; ADDITIONAL SECTION:
+      ns1.bar.test.
+86400        IN      A       192.0.2.1
-86400        IN      A       192.0.1.2
+      ns2.bar.test.
+86400        IN      A       2001:db8::2:2

-2.1.
+2.3.
 Missing glue

-   While not common, real life examples of servers that fail to set TC=1 when glue records are available, exist and they do cause resolution failures.
+   An example of missing glue is included here, even though it is not really a type of glue.
+While not common, real examples of responses that lack required glue, and with TC=0, have been shown to occur and cause resolution failures.

-   The example below from June 2020 shows a case where none of the glue records, present in the zone, fitted into the available space and TC=1 was not set in the response.
-While this example shows an DNSSEC [RFC4033], [RFC4034], [RFC4035] referral response, this behaviour has also been seen with plain DNS responses as well.
-The records have been truncated for display purposes.
-Note that at the time of this writing, this configuration has been corrected and the response correctly sets the TC=1 flag.
+   The example below is based on a response observed in June 2020.
+The names have been altered to fall under documentation domains.
+It shows a case where none of the glue records present in the zone fit into the available space of the UDP respose, and TC=1 was not set.
+   While this example shows a referral with DNSSEC records [RFC4033],

-Andrews, et al.          Expires 27 January 2022                [Page 3]
+Andrews, et al.           Expires 25 March 2022                 [Page 4]

-Internet-DrafGlue In DNS Referral Responses Is Not Optional    July 2021
+Internet-DraftGlue In DNS Referral Responses Is Not OptionSeptember 2021

+   [RFC4034], [RFC4035], this behaviour has been seen with plain DNS responses as well.
+Some records have been truncated for display purposes.
+Note that at the time of this writing, the servers originally responsible for this example have been updated and now correctly set the TC=1 flag.

-      % dig +norec +dnssec +bufsize=512 +ignore @a.gov-servers.net \
+      % dig +norec +dnssec +bufsize=512 +ignore @ns.example.net \
-             rh202ns2.355.dhhs.gov
+             rh202ns2.355.foo.example

       ; <<>> DiG 9.15.4 <<>> +norec +dnssec +bufsize +ignore \
-             @a.gov-servers.net rh202ns2.355.dhhs.gov
+             @ns.example.net rh202ns2.355.foo.example
       ; (2 servers found)
       ;; global options: +cmd
       ;; Got answer: